The Complete Guide to Finding the Right Residential Personal Care Home in Atlanta.

 Many seniors who require some assistance with daily living routines prefer a smaller, more home-like setting rather than a large senior housing complex.
 Residential Personal Care Homes in Atlanta are a great choice for seniors, but choosing a residential Personal Care Home can be a challenging task since not all of them are licensed.
-Atlanta Senior Advocates provides immediate and detailed assistance to those interested in this level of senior housing and care.

 In Atlanta, a residential Personal Care Home is a residence in a neighborhood that provides protective care and watchful oversight of seniors who desire to maintain an active lifestyle but need some degree of supervision and assistance with daily personal needs.
 Adults must not have ongoing medical needs, like IV fluids, that typically require a higher level of care such as found in Skilled Nursing Facilities.